apache/www-site/content/travel/stories/interviews/rafael_weingartner.md

 Daan Hoogland; this guy is awesome.
 He is in the Apache CloudStack PMC, and we have been working together for over 4 years.
 We exchange emails weekly, and ApacheCon NA was the opportunity to meet and share a beer.
-Daan is not just a great coder and PMC member, but also an great friend.
+Daan is not just a great coder and PMC member, but also a great friend.

 **What unexpected things did you learn at ApacheCon?**